Chris Atkin: Castleford Tigers (2025–26)

+Bradford Bulls (2026–)

+On 18 March 2026, Atkin signed for Bradford Bulls on a deal until the end of the season.

 Representative career

 2018

 It was announced by the Rugby Football League on 7 March 2018, that Atkin had been selected in the 25-man England Knights' Performance Squad, that would be touring Papua New Guinea for a two-game Test match series later in the year.

 Atkin made his début for the England Knights against Papua New Guinea on 27 October 2018, the game played in Lae ended in a 12-16 victory to the Knights.
 He played against Papua New Guinea at the Oil Search National Football Stadium.